boada/CC_events/README.md

 ## Last Updated: August 27th, 2020

+**This has become a legacy project.
+I have left Warmachine, so this will only be updated upon request.
+If you use this project regularly and need it updated, please get in touch, and I will either update it for you, or help you take over.**

- I am planning to update the lists about once a month.
+ ~~I am planning to update the lists about once a month.~~

 There are two lists available.